alexxss/cwnd/README.md

 - clears all output files: \*.txt, \*.tr, \*.nam

 run.sh
-*runs simple.tcl,throughput.awk,loss-rate.awk,fack.awk,pktnum.awk,plots cwnd,plots pktnum
+- runs simple.tcl,throughput.awk,loss-rate.awk,fack.awk,pktnum.awk,plots cwnd,plots pktnum
--takes 0 or 1 parameters
+- takes 0 or 1 parameters
--parameter 1: mode, which can be "Tahoe","Reno","Newreno","Sack1" -parameter 1: case-sensitive
+- parameter 1: mode, which can be "Tahoe","Reno","Newreno","Sack1"
+- parameter 1: case-sensitive
--if there is no parameter, the default is "Tahoe"
+- if there is no parameter, the default is "Tahoe"

 all.sh
--does not take parameters
+- does not take parameters
--executes everything in every mode
+- executes everything in every mode

 example:
 ```